 3. A good LinkedIn summary is a source of leads

 A good LinkedIn summary helps you achieve your goals on the platform.
 As we said, it can improve your SEO.
-More visibility also means more requests, more leads.
+More visibility also means more connection requests or/and more leads.
 So there is a direct effect of your LinkedIn summary on your ability to do business on the platform.

 It’s a well-known trend on LinkedIn: more people will visit the profile of those who are most prominent!
 But a polished summary will also help you convert your potential prospects.
 An effective summary is a selling point for people who visit your profile.

-If you show that you are able to answer the problem of this Internet user, whether he is looking for a business solution, a candidate, or simply information, you increase the chances that he will contact you.
+If you show that you are able to answer the problem of a user, whether they are looking for a business solution, a candidate, or simply information, you increase the chances that they will contact you.

 As we said earlier, your summary is often the first impression.
 It might as well be a good one, if you want to engage with the person looking at your profile!
-It’s also a way to start a conversation with a LinkedIn user who would just visit your profile.
-With your summary, you have the power to engage them with you without having to contact them.
+It’s also a way to start a conversation with a LinkedIn user who is visiting your profile.
+With your summary, you have the power to have a conversation with them, without even having to contact them.